 Implant Supported Dentures

-This section of our website has been developed for you.
+We wrote this section of our website for you.
 We hope you can find the information you are looking for about implant supported dentures whether you are looking for yourself or a loved one.
-If you find we haven’t answered all you questions we invite you to schedule a complimentary consultation to get them answered.
+If you find we haven’t answered all your questions, we invite you to schedule a complimentary consultation to get them answered.

 What are implant supported dentures?

-Implant supported dentures are dentures that are attached and supported by dental implants.
-A traditional dentures rests on your gums rather than the dental implants.
+Implant supported dentures are dentures that are attached to and supported by dental implants.
+A traditional denture rests on your gums rather than the dental implants.

 When are implant supported dentures a good choice?

-Implant supported dentures are a great choice for any individual who has no teeth or are missing a majority of their teeth.
-Additionally, if the outlook for keeping what teeth you have in your mouth is poor, you may also want to consider implant supported dentures.
+If you have no teeth or are missing a majority of your teeth, implant supported dentures are an excellent choice.
+Additionally, if the outlook for keeping what teeth you have in your mouth is weak, you may also want to consider implant supported dentures.

 Will I have teeth in my mouth during this process?

-This is the number one question we get concerning implant supported dentures.
+This question is the number one question we get concerning implant supported dentures.
 YES!
 You will always have teeth in your mouth during this process.
-You will never be without teeth.
+As a matter of fact, most companies that advertise teeth in a day are only giving you a temporary denture until your final denture is finished.
+Rest assured, you will never be without teeth once you begin the process of dentures supported by implants.

 What if I don’t have enough bone?

 We routinely do bone grafting procedures in our office.
 Many patients have been able to have implant supported dentures because of the bone grafting we do.
+Additionally, bone grafting is a straightforward procedure to do.
 For more information on bone grafting, click here.

 How many types of implant supported dentures are there?

 Basically, there are two different types of implant supported dentures.
-One is a snap in denture and the other is a screwed in denture.
-The snap in can be removed by you and the screwed in can only be removed by your dentist or hygienist.
+One is a snap-in denture, and the other is a screwed in denture.
+You can remove the snap-in denture.
+Only your dentist or hygienist can remove the screw in denture.
+Typically, removing a screw in device is only necessary at dental cleanings.

 Can you tell me how to get started with implant supported dentures?

 Sure.
-The very first step in implant supported dental implants is meeting with Dr. Hendrickson.
-Dr. Hendrickson meets with potential patients to understand what each patient is wishing for.
-It is very important that there is a mutual understanding of what a patient wants, what is possible, how much that will cost and how long that will take.
+Initially, you will meet with Dr. Hendrickson for a consultation.
+The consultation is the very first step in the implant-supported denture process.
+Our initial consultation is complimentary.
+Dr. Hendrickson enjoys meeting with potential patients to understand what each patient wishes.
+It is essential that there is a mutual understanding of what a patient wants, what is possible, how much that will cost and how long that will take.